The Halawa incident, and the Muslim Brotherhood plays the victim

-Moreover, the Muslim Brotherhood had called days in advance for a ‘Day of Rage’, which led to dozens of policemen being killed and violence which is still ongoing.
+Moreover, the Muslim Brotherhood had called for a ‘Day of Rage’ that led to dozens of policemen being killed, and the violence is still ongoing.
 Just two day ago, 25 soldiers were lined up and shot by Islamists in the Sinai.
 Several were beheaded.
 The Halawa girls were with the Muslim Brotherhood in one of its mosques that same day, by their own volition.
 Over three weeks ago, Omaima Halawa posted a message on Facebook pledging to stay in Egypt and saying “we only fear Allah not bullets”.
 Papa Hussein Halawa ‘likes’ this post.
 Here is a link.

 I believe these people, the Halawas and the Muslim Brotherhood, are incredibly talented liars and propagandists, good at portraying themselves as victims.
 The image below shows them using a tactic the Palestinians have been employing for years: professional “corpses” wheeled out for the cameras.

 There is a reflex tendency to see Arab Muslims as innocent victims; of western powers, the Israelis, and so on.
 Islamic persecution of Copts has no place in the narrative, so it’s simply ignored.
 Here, for instance, is a report of Muslim Brotherhood supporters capturing nuns and parading them down the streets of Cairo as ‘prisoners of war’.